-PROGRAMS: Master of Science in Management, Master of Real Estate Development, Master of Finance, Master of Science in Global Logistics, Master of Science in Information Systems Management, Master of Science in Business Analytics, Master of Accountancy and Data Analytics, Master of Taxation and Data Analytics, Master of Science in Supply Chain Management
+PROGRAMS: Master of Science in Artificial Intelligence in Business, Master of Science in Entrepreneurship & Innovation, Master of Real Estate Development, Master of Finance, Master of Science in Global Logistics, Master of Science in Information Systems Management, Master of Science in Business Analytics, Master of Accountancy and Data Analytics, Master of Taxation and Data Analytics, Master of Science in Supply Chain Management

 The academic records of graduate students are reviewed at the completion of each course to ensure that satisfactory progress and minimum standards are being met.
 Students must complete required courses in the order specified for their W. P. Carey Specialized Master's Program.
 It is each student's responsibility to understand how this policy may impact his/her/they ability to complete their Specialized Master's degree.
-W. P. Carey School of

-Business Graduate Programs reserves the right to enforce the academic policies outlined below.
+W. P. Carey School of Business Graduate Programs reserves the right to enforce the academic policies outlined below.